-- (1) No award above R30 000 may be made in terms of this Policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order.
-(NT Circular No.29 shall apply) - (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order.
-The municipality shall apply the "eFiling-System" of SARS. - (3) If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (1) be presumed to be in order.
+(1) No award above R30 000 (including VAT) may be made in terms of this Policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order.
+(NT Circular No.29 shall apply)

+(2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order.
+The municipality shall may apply the "eFiling-System" of SARS.